Sp3rick/GroupHelp/README.md

 -short term:

-    allow /*settings
     allow to edit single user perms
     commands help panel
-    --below low priority--
-    allow on /perms to change user perms and roles +add it in a button for /info or when a role is set (/free /mod etc..) allow to see perms calculation trough user perms, then roles by priority, then base group perms, going from left to right (or opposite) add something to allow a group admin to identify all users with special perms ?add an automatic leveling system for admins? (maybe?) ask double confirm to give an user the "settings" and "roles" (roles management) permission add photo preview-mode in MessageMaker.js
-    allow to warn only usersIds who exhist on telegram, it can be checked if applyng a restriction returns true add config to allow/disallow adding bot from non-admin users ?identify reply_parameters and add everytime allow_sending_without_reply?

 -medium term:

-    support for anonymous admins
+    allow on /perms to change user perms and roles, +add it in a button for /info or when a role is set (/free /mod etc..), +ask double confirm to give an user the "settings" and "roles" permission support for anonymous admins
     allow to customize /staff allowing to set roles to hide create a privacy setting where users can ask to esclude themself from tagResolver and replace his's first name in database with "Anonymous"